 It is usual to continue to feel tired when you go home.
 It can take up to 3 months to fully recover from this operation, sometimes longer.
-Especially if you have had, or are still having, chemotherapy.
 However, your energy levels and what you feel able to do will usually increase with time.
-This differs for each individual, so you should listen to your body's reaction and rest when you need to.
+This differs for each individual, so you should listen to your body and rest when you need to.
 This way, you will not cause yourself any harm or damage.

 For the first 2 to 3 weeks after surgery lifting should be restricted.
 Light activities such as dusting and washing up can be started.
 Break up your activities so that you are doing a small amount at a time.
-Limit your lifting to kettles, small saucepans and items weighing approximately the same as 1 litre water bottles.
-Gradually build up to more strenuous activities such as vacuuming after 4 weeks, but listen to your body and stop if you feel discomfort or pain.
+Limit your lifting to kettles (not full kettles), small saucepans and items weighing approximately the same as one litre water bottles.
+Gradually build up to more strenuous activities such as vacuuming after 4 weeks but listen to your body and stop if you feel discomfort or pain.